albertrial/SemEval-2013-task-9/README.md

 # SemEval-2013 Task 9: Extraction of Drug-Drug Interactions from BioMedical Texts
 Authors:
 - Karen Lliguin
 - Albert Rial

 This repository contains different approaches to address the SemEval 2013 Task 9.
-This task concerns the recognition of drugs and extraction of drugdrug interactions that appear in biomedical literature.
+This task concerns the recognition of drugs and extraction of drug-drug interactions that appear in biomedical literature.
 It is divided in two subtasks:
 - Task 9.1: Recognition and classification of drug names.
 - Task 9.2: Detection and classification of drug-drug interactions between pairs of drugs.